Over the Moon (1939 film)

 Over the Moon is a 1939 British Technicolor comedy film directed by Thornton Freeland and starring Merle Oberon, Rex Harrison, Ursula Jeans and Herbert Lomas.

-Plot summary
+Plot

-Jane Benson (Merle Oberon) is a lowly Yorkshire girl who lives simply, caring for her elderly, ailing uncle and not wishing for anything more.
-She does take a fancy, however, to the local doctor, Freddie Jarvis (Rex Harrison), and she persuades him to marry her.
-Soon she finds she has inherited eighteen million pounds and wants to travel across Europe with Freddie Jarvis; however he wants to stay as he is dedicated to his patients.
-So she leaves for Europe without him and is followed by suitors who are not necessarily interested in her personality.
-Meanwhile, back in Yorkshire, Dr Jarvis becomes notorious as the man who turned down £18 million and the infamy seriously affects his ability for serious research.
+Jane Benson is a lowly Yorkshire girl who lives simply, caring for her elderly, ailing uncle and not wishing for anything more.
+She takes a fancy to local doctor Freddie Jarvis, and she persuades him to marry her.
+Jane soon learns that she has inherited £18 million.
+She wants to travel across Europe with Freddie, but he wants to stay because he is dedicated to his patients.
+Jane leaves for Europe without Freddie and is followed by many suitors.
+Back in Yorkshire, Freddie becomes notorious as the man who declined £18 million, and the infamy hampers his ability to perform serious research.